This map shows the projects that will replace SR 99 through Seattle

 - A new overpass at the south end of downtown that allows traffic to bypass train blockages near Seattle’s busiest port terminal.

-- Demolition of the viaduct’s downtown waterfront section in 2016.
+- Demolition of the viaduct’s downtown waterfront section.

 - A new Alaskan Way surface street along the waterfront that connects SR 99 to downtown.

 The tunnel will change the way traffic uses SR 99 in Seattle.
 Drivers approaching the tunnel from either direction will face a choice depending on their destination: use the tunnel to bypass downtown or exit to city streets and head into downtown.
 At the tunnel’s north end, downtown access will be similar to today, with on- and off-ramps near Seattle Center.
 From the south, new on- and off-ramps will connect SR 99 to downtown via the new waterfront street.

 Half of the viaduct is already gone, demolished and replaced by our crews at the south end of downtown, near Seattle’s stadiums.
 Completed on budget and one year ahead of schedule, this new section of SR 99 connects to the remaining viaduct along the waterfront to keep SR 99 traffic moving until the tunnel opens in 2016.